Wimbledon Betting Guide

 As the world’s most prestigious tennis tournament, you won’t be surprised to know that there are many interesting and fun facts about Wimbledon that you might not know.
 Here are some of our favourites:

-• Wimbledon is the world’s oldest tennis tournament, with the very first being held in 1877
+• Wimbledon is the world’s oldest tennis tournament, with the first being held in 1877.

-• Over 54,000 tennis balls are used throughout the competition, they are changed every 7 to 9 games and are stored in a refrigerator
+• Over 54,000 tennis balls are used throughout the competition.
+They are changed every seven to nine games and are stored in a refrigerator.

 • Centre Court is named thus as it used to be positioned in the middle of the complex.
-This is no longer the case, however the court has retained its original name
+This is no longer the case, but the court has retained its original name.

 All the info on the Wimbledon